 Consortium grants are intended to support a programme of work carried out by more than one university department or institution, with a common research programme.

-Newly appointed academic members of staff who have joined a department between Consolidated/Consortium grant submissions may exceptionally apply separately for support.
+Newly appointed academic members of staff who have joined a department between consolidated or consortium grant submissions may exceptionally apply separately for support.

 Applicants must be employed as a full or part-time academic member of staff at the grant holding university by the start date of the new applicant grant.

-To be eligible for new applicant funding, applicants should have no existing funding for research in the core STFC science areas of particle physics, astronomy and nuclear physics.
+To be eligible for new applicant funding, applicants should have no existing funding for research in the core Science and Technology Facilities Council (STFC) science areas of particle physics, and nuclear physics.

-Joint grant awards are standard awards but are designed to fund research at more than one research organisation.
-There are two ways to apply.
+Joint grant awards are standard awards but are designed to fund research at more than 1 research organisation.
+There are 2 ways to apply:

 STFC encourages the multiple grants route.
-If applying through a lead organisation, applicants should be aware of the HMRC guidance on the treatment of VAT in collaborative research.
+If applying through a lead organisation, applicants should be aware of the HM Revenue and Customs guidance on the treatment of VAT in collaborative research.